lehmannrobb/random_quotes/README.md

-# random_quotes
+# Random Quote Generator
--Random quote generator made for a freeCodeCamp project
+-A random quote generator made for a freeCodeCamp project